Reports and findings

 If you consider the facts that couples often buy a property together in the early years of the relationship whilst the female partner is not working whilst having children, then it is natural that the working partner may be the sole name on the deed to the property, (mortgage issues etc.), and the fact that after divorce, it is usual for the female partner to retain residency of the house and custody of the children.
 Note: there are over 56,000 divorces in Australia each year.
 Further, on the break-up of a relationship, division of property is the rule, regardless of whose name is on the deed to the marital home.

-The report also notes that women tend to out number men as having their names on title deeds in the more affluent areas of Australia.
-So if you consider that the average price of a house in the suburb of Vaucluse, in Sydney's affluent eastern suburbs, is $8,375,000 and the average price of a house in a large regional centre, say Dubbo, is $540,000.
-Thus one woman owning a house in Vaucluse, (where female owners predominate), would be balanced by a man owning 15.5 houses in Dubbo (where male owners predominate).
+The report also notes that women tend to out number men in having their names on title deeds in the more affluent areas of Australia.
+So if you consider that the average price of a house in the suburb of Vaucluse, in Sydney's affluent eastern suburbs, is $8,375,000 and the average price of a house in a large regional centre, say Dubbo, is $540,000, one woman owning a house in Vaucluse, (where female owners predominate), would be balanced by a man owning 15.5 houses in Dubbo (where male owners predominate).
 But the study doesn't take this into account — it compares names on deeds without considering the values of the properties.

 So, men owning (having their names on deeds) at 29.9%, compared to women (having their names on deeds) at 26.6%, ceases to have any verifyable meaning as far as wealth in property.
 In fact, on the figures contained in the CoreLogic report, it is much more likely that women have title to a much larger dollar amount of property value than men.
 And the ABC saying, repeatedly, that men 'own' more property in Australia than women, is just a blatant lie.
 Don't they bother to read the reports they publicise?